bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 ### People before highways

-Toward the end of the 1960s, anti-highway organizing spanned the entire metro area, and efforts

-In January of 1969, efforts fully culminated in
+Efforts against the Inner Belt and Southwest Expressway started to blend toward the end of the 1960s, culminating in a People Before Highways rally at Boston's City Hall on January 25, 1969.

 1969 people before highways